mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/question-answers-app/README.md

 - Configure AWS services such as Amplify, Sagemaker, S3, Lambda following the AWS documentation.

 #### Environment Variables
-- Set up the necessary environment variables in a `.env` file.
+- Set up the necessary environment variables in a environment file.

 #### Launching the Application
 ```